 From the indigenous sugaring camps of the Anishinaabe to the sugar shack gatherings of springtime Vermont, making maple syrup has always been a community venture - a chance to gather, give thanks, and find nourishment in nature during the sparest months of the year.
 Support of community sugaring is central to the mission of the Oregon Maple Project.
 So we invite you to join our Sugaring Collective for the upcoming season!

-When: We begin workshops and site visits in October; start tapping as early as November; collect sap all the way through February; and "sugar off," bringing sap to syrup in March.
+When: We start tapping in late November; collect sap all the way through February; and "sugar off," bringing sap to syrup in March.
 Members of the Sugaring Collective follow best practices, harvesting, filtering, and freezing sap from their maples daily throughout the winter.

 Where: Workshops and the community boil are held at our sugarhouse in Camp Colton.
 Sap harvesting and site visits happen on members' personal property.